 for more details.

 Each institution of higher education that received Federal Title IV Funds is required by the U.S. Department of Education to define and enforce standards of satisfactory academic progress.
 Satisfactory Academic Progress measures a student's performance in the following three areas: cumulative completion rate, cumulative grade point average (GPA) and maximum time frame.
 The Financial Aid Office is responsible for ensuring that all students applying for or receiving federal, state of Colorado, or designated institutional financial aid funds are meeting these standards.
-To remain in good standing, students must complete 67% of their courses; maintain a 2.0 cumulative grade point average, and successfully complete at least one class each semester enrolled while progressing in an approved academic program.
+To remain in good standing, students must complete 67% of their courses; maintain a 2.0 cumulative grade point average, and successfully complete at least one class each semester enrolled, and have attempted less than 150% of their program's required credits, while progressing in an approved academic program.
 For detailed information, please visit our Satisfactory Academic Progress page

-A number of scholarships are available annually.
+A wide variety of scholarships are available annually.
 Visit our scholarships page

 The Veteran Services Office, on the first floor of the main campus, provides general information to students who are eligible for benefits under Veterans Administration (VA) Educational Programs.
 Courses offered by Arapahoe Community College, with certain exceptions, are approved for training of veterans and eligible dependents under Chapters 30, 31, 32, 33, 35 of Title 38 USC and Chapter 1606 and 1607 of Title 10 USC and VRAP.
 Students who plan to utilize VA benefits while attending Arapahoe Community College should contact this office immediately and visit our veterans page